 Hospitals continually assess the quality of care that they provide, and one method of evaluating is by comparing the survival of the cancer patients in a given facility with national norms.
 The Commission on Cancer (CoC) therefore requires each medical facility with a CoC-approved cancer program to monitor the survival of all patients diagnosed and/or receiving their first course of treatment at that facility.
 The CoC calls these “analytic” cases.

 Patients who are seen at a CoC-approved facility only for subsequent treatment or for other conditions are considered “non-analytic” or “reportable by agreement.”
 Although not included in the hospital evaluations of survival, they must be included in the state incidence figures.

 State cancer registries require that all cases diagnosed or treated in the state, regardless of “analytic” or “non-analytic” status, be reported so that accurate cancer incidence figures can be calculated.

 Non-analytic cases that meet the following conditions are deemed reportable-by-agreement by the CoC and the LTR:

-- Cases NOT in the LTR database for a particular primary—
+- Cases are NOT in the LTR database for that particular primary—

 Cases with the following Class of Case codes are reportable to the LTR: